SEMICeu/iso-19139-to-dcat-ap/api/README.md

 ## Supported HTTP methods

 The current version of GeoDCAT-API supports only the HTTP `GET` method.
-As a consequence, it can used only on CSWs supporting `GET` requests.
+As a consequence, it can be used only on CSWs supporting `GET` requests.

 ## API parameters